justinpickering/Financial-Portal/README.md

 # Distinctiveness and Complexity

 This financial portal application is distinct from previous course projects because it is not a social network, an e-commerce site or a mailing site.
 The complexity of this application comes from it being semi-completely dynamic (except for login, register and data entry) as an application that relies heavilty on Javascript for all front-end processes, pulling data from the back-end dynamically via fetch requests for API calls to the backend.
 Additionally, ChartJS Library was taken advantage to provide a visual interface in the form of a pie and line chart.
 The charts update dynamically depending on the page that the user is accessing...
-TBD
+TBD web responsiveness

 # File Contents